-Did you see the romantic comedy Monster-in-Law, starring Jane Fonda and Jennifer Lopez?
+Did you see Monster-in-Law, the movie starring Jane Fonda and Jennifer Lopez?
 It had some pretty funny moments, but the sets are what really held my attention.
-There were four different homes featured in the movie–Charlie’s apartment, Kevin’s Craftsman, and Viola’s two lavish residences.
-They were created with an amazing attention to detail by the talented production designer Missy Stewart and I thought they deserved a closer look.
+I especially liked the Craftsman Michael Vartan’s character lived in, so let’s take a closer look.

 Charlie moves into Kevin’s house:

 Actor Mark Ruffalo was reportedly asked to play the part of Kevin, but he declined.

 Fonda is hilarious as Kevin’s mother Viola, who lends the movie its title.
 In this shot, we can briefly see the staircase behind her:

 In the DVD special features, we get a look behind the scenes and are treated to a couple of close-ups of the beautiful fireplace and the built-in shelves on either side of it:

 Looking from the living room into the dining room and kitchen: